alexandreborges/malwoverview/README.md

 ![Alt text](malwoverview1_1.jpg?raw=true "Title")

-version 1.1 (Gaps in the VT output are because I am using public VT API key, which allows only 4 searches per second).
+version 1.1 (Gaps in the VT output at photo above are because I am using public VT API key, which allows only 4 searches per second).

       Copyright (C)  2018 Alexandre Borges <ab at blackstormsecurity dot com>